 If you have been painting with chalk paint for any amount of time, you know the best brushes have natural, chisel-tipped bristles.
-Although paint will go on with cheap brushes, when it comes to coverage and even application, the cheap synthetic ones just don’t compare to a good quality BB Frösch brush.
+Sure, you can skimp by buying cheap brushes, but I’m here to tell you that when it comes to coverage and even application, a high quality specialty brush wins hands-down.
 Trust me.

-BB Frösch brushes have those perfect chisel-tipped natural bristles I’m talking about, with about twice as many bristles as the less expensive “chalk paint” brushes.
-They have a thicker ferule for longer life and better bristle support, they have a shorter handle which makes it easier to get into tight spots, AND they are about half the price of the boutique brands.
+My BB Frösch brushes have those perfect chisel-tipped natural bristles I’m talking about.
+The bristles are densely packed for a nice thick brush head (yay for less paint-loading!), the wider ferule means longer brush life and better bristle support, and the shorter handle makes it easier to get into tight spots.

 Back to my hair…